min2ha/ukwa-site/content/target/64291010/index.en.md

   "start_date": "2013-10-14T10:00:00Z"
 }

-# Society of Trust and Estate Practitioners (STEP)

 STEP is the global professional association for practitioners who specialise in family inheritance and succession planning.
 We work to improve public understanding of the issues families face in this area and promote education and high professional standards among our members.